Beirun/ComHard/README.md

-# ComHard
+# ComHard The PC Build Suggestion System

 ## The Start
-ComHard is project initiated by the University of Cebu Main-Campus Bachelor of Science in Information Technology students as a Final output for our `OOPROG-21` in the academic year `2023-2024 1st semester`.
+ComHard is project initiated by `novice` 2nd-year programmers from the University of Cebu Main-Campus Bachelor of Science in Information Technology as a Final output for our `OOPROG-21` in the academic year `2023-2024 1st semester`.
 This project was proposed by the 4th Group in the second-half of the semester.

+## The Project
+This project uses basic Java GUI such as `JFrame`, `JPanel`, and etc. as a means of interface.